J&J Medical Connect

 • In the phase 3 TITAN study (NCT02489318) that evaluated ERLEADA compared to placebo in patients with metastatic castration-sensitive prostate cancer (mCSPC) receiving continuous androgen deprivation therapy (ADT), patients were excluded if radiation therapy (RT) was administered within 28 days of randomization.
 Additionally, concomitant RT for new painful metastatic prostate cancer lesions that were not present on baseline imaging was prohibited.
 Efficacy and safety analyses were not performed for patients who received palliative radiation to lesions at baseline in the TITAN study.1,2

-• FORMULA-509 (NCT03141671) is an ongoing, phase 2, randomized, open-label, multicenter study designed to evaluate the efficacy and safety outcomes of adding 6 months of ERLEADA and abiraterone acetate plus prednisone (AAP) to the standard-of-care (SOC) of 6 months of GnRHa with salvage RT in patients with unfavorable features and a detectable PSA post-RP (N=345).
-Patients received salvage RT plus 6 months of GnRHa and were randomized to concurrent ERLEADA 240 mg once daily (QD) plus abiraterone acetate 1000 mg plus prednisone 5 mg or bicalutamide 50 mg.12
+• FORMULA-509 (NCT03141671) is an ongoing, phase 2, randomized, open-label, multicenter study evaluated the efficacy and safety outcomes of adding 6 months of ERLEADA plus abiraterone acetate with prednisone (AAP) or 50 mg bicalutamide to the standard of care (SOC) regimen of 6 months of GnRHa with salvage RT in patients with high-risk features and a detectable progression-free survival (PSA) following radical prostatectomy (RP; N=345).
+Patients received salvage RT plus 6 months of GnRHa and were randomized to receive concurrent ERLEADA 240 mg once daily (QD) plus abiraterone acetate 1000 mg plus prednisone 5 mg or bicalutamide 50 mg.11

-• Additionally, the study descriptions of ongoing phase 3 studies19-21 and ongoing phase 2 study22 in patients treated with ERLEADA and concurrent RT have been published.
+• The study descriptions of ongoing phase 3 studies19-21 and ongoing phase 2 study22 in patients treated with ERLEADA and concurrent RT, results from a phase 2 study that evaluated salvage RT with vs without ERLEADA in biomarker-stratified patients with transcriptionally defined molecular subtypes of recurrent prostate cancer,23 and results from real-world studies evaluating the impact of prostate RT in patients with mHSPC receiving ERLEADA24-26 have been published.

 Clinical Data